Sam36502/SimpleTUI/SimpleTUI/README.md

 # SimpleTUI

-A Java library for making TUIs
+A simple TUI library for Java